sunisho/bookshelf/content/post/maze-runner.md

 +++

 The first book in the Maze Runner series.
-Wicked is good.
+This book extends to the boundaries of humanity, experimenting with the chilling extremes of what our society is capable of when under severe duress.

+### Notable Excerpts

+> 'Worked, didn’t it?
+Aim high, hit low.'